-For foreign nationals who do not qualify under a treaty, the usual process to work temporarily in Canada is through an application by the employer for a Labour Market Opinion (LMO) from Service Canada.
+For foreign nationals who do not qualify under a treaty, the usual process to work temporarily in Canada is through an application by the employer for a Labour Market Impact Assessment (LMIA) from Service Canada.
 This application is needed to basically “prove” that there is no Canadian or permanent resident that can do the job sought by the foreign worker.
 The process can involve some minimum advertising for the position by the employer.
-The LMO can take several weeks, but there is now a new Accelerated LMO process which can significantly improve processing times for employers.
-CLG lawyers assist the employer and the foreign worker with each step of the LMO process, including the advertizing and monitoring of the position.
+The LMIA can take several weeks, but there is now a new Accelerated LMIA process which can significantly improve processing times for employers.
+CLG lawyers assist the employer and the foreign worker with each step of the LMIA process, including the advertizing and monitoring of the position.

-In Québec, the LMO process is quite different.
+In Québec, the LMIA process is quite different.
 It is called a “Certificat d’acceptation du Québec,” which needs to receive both the Provincial and Federal “blessing.”

 A Canadian work permit can be the first step towards obtaining permanent residence in Canada.
 Contact us to find out how.
 CONTACT US

 An employer may be able to transfer employees to and from Canada through an inter-company transfer visa.
-This visa is the basic equivalent of the L1 visa in the U.S.A.
+This visa is the basic equivalent of the L1 visa in the U.S.A. but has important differences from its US counterpart.
 It essentially allows for a transfer of an employee to the Canada corporate branch if this would “create or maintain significant social, cultural or economic benefits or opportunities” for Canadians.

-The key aspect of this transfer visa is that the employee must have worked at least 1 year continuously in the previous 3 years in a similar position for the company that plans to transfer them to Canada.
-Further, the employee does not have to currently be an employee of the company.
+The key aspect of this transfer visa is that the employee must have worked at least 1 year continuously in the previous 3 years in a similar full time position for the company that plans to transfer them to Canada.
 Short term work project permits are allowed.
 There are many other requirements to transfer visas.